milieuinfo/metadata-geonetwork/liquibase/README.md

 create schema liquibase;
 ```

 Afterwards, run `mvn liquibase:update` in the folder `liquibase/`.
+This makes use of the `liquibase.properties` file!

-This procedure is also contained in the script `reset-db.sh` for convenience.
+This procedure is also contained in the script `reset-db.sh` for convenience, when running the docker compose version.
+Make sure you are using the right properties file.

 # Useful commands